I often get asked ‘How can I toughen up my Wildheart (strong-willed, sensitive) child?’

 - They need freedom to make choices and respond better to that than being told what to do.
 If you take the authoritarian approach with them, you will be met with a power struggle.

-- They have strong intuition and in many situations are able to work it out for themselves – give them the time and space to do that (see point 4).
+- They have strong intuition and in many situations are able to work it out for themselves – give them the time and space to do that.
 They are great creative problem solvers.

-- They want to be responsible for what matters to them and they have leadership qualities, so try and encourage this part of them by letting them be in charge of something.
+- They want to be responsible for what matters to them and they have leadership qualities.
+Encourage this part of them by letting them be in charge of something.
 The classroom nature table, collecting the post, helping prepare the dinner, feeding the family pet etc.

 Sensitivity is a Wildheart’s Super Power

 Watch the video above and play the message to your Wildheart.
 They will also love listening to Truly Madly Smiley.
 It’s 100 chats with me about growing up as a Wildheart.
 I want them to know that they are not alone and that their sensitivity is a really important part of them which will guide them through life.

 I want these children to learn how to use their sensitivity to help them feel their way through life instead of being blown about by every breeze.